Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 8 Best Soundbars With Subwoofer - Spring 2023 Reviews
+The 6 Best Soundbars With Subwoofer - Spring 2025

 Best Soundbars With Subwoofer

-We've tested over 170 soundbars, and below, you'll find our recommendations for the best soundbars with a subwoofer, including the best soundbar with a subwoofer built in.
+We've tested over 210 soundbars, and below, you'll find our recommendations for the best soundbars with a subwoofer, including the best soundbar with subwoofer built-in.
 See our picks for the best soundbars, the best budget soundbars, and the best Dolby Atmos soundbars.

 1. Best Soundbar With Subwoofer

-The best soundbar with a subwoofer we've tested is the Samsung HW-Q990C.
-This premium 11.1.4 setup is the next generation of the Samsung HW-Q990B, and it comes with the same large and powerful subwoofer to bring all the thump and rumble in the bass range.
-In fact, this model offers an even better bass performance, as the sound is more even and controlled out-of-the-box, ensuring that vocals and other instruments remain clear in the mix while you rock out to your favorite tunes.
-Since the bar is super customizable, you can adjust the amount of bass with its graphic EQ and other presets.
+The best soundbar with subwoofer we've tested is the Samsung HW-Q990D.
+This premium 11.1.4 setup is the next generation of the Samsung HW-Q990C and comes with a large, powerful subwoofer to bring all the thump and rumble in the bass range.
+Unlike the previous generation, this model supports HDMI 2.1, allowing you to passthrough higher bandwidth signals like 4k at 120Hz, making it a great choice for gamers with a newer console.
+It also has a versatile sound—dialogue and instruments sound crisp and clear, whether you're watching TV or listening to your favorite tunes.
+Since the bar is super customizable in terms of sound, you can adjust the amount of bass with its graphic EQ and other presets.

-This top-of-the-line soundbar shines with everything from movies to music to TV shows.
-Immersive audio formats like Dolby Atmos are supported on this bar, and its satellites help spread sound effects to the space all around you for a clear and real feel.
-Its stereo soundstage isn't quite as impressive as other premium models, like the Sonos Arc with Sub + One SL Speakers and the Bose Smart Soundbar 900 with Speakers + Bass Module, which are good options, especially if you already own products in those ecosystems.
-However, the Sonos and the Bose don't have as many sound customization tools as they lack graphic EQs.
-The Samsung is the better choice overall.
+This top-of-the-line soundbar supports immersive audio formats like Dolby Atmos, and its satellites help spread sound effects to the space all around you for a clear and real feel.
+Its stereo soundstage isn't as impressive as other premium models, like the Sonos Ultimate Immersive Set with Arc and the Bose Smart Soundbar 900 with Speakers + Bass Module.
+These are good options, especially if you already own products in those manufacturers' respective ecosystems.
+However, the Sonos and the Bose don't have as many sound customization tools, which isn't ideal for everyone.

 See our review